A Short Proof for the Polynomiality of the Stretched Littlewood-Richardson Coefficients: Abstract

 \section{Abstract}

-The stretched Littlewood-Richardson coefficient $C^{t\nu}_{t\lambda,t\mu}$ was conjectured by King, Tollu, and Toumazet to be a polynomial function in $t.$ It was shown to be true by Derksen and Weyman using semi-invariants of quivers.
-Later, Rassart used the Steinberg's formula and the chamber complex of the Kostant partition function to define hyperplane arrangements and show a stronger result that $C^{\nu}_{\lambda,\mu}$ is indeed a polynomial in variables $\nu, \lambda, \mu$ when they lie in certain polyhedral cones.
-Motivated by Rassart's approach, we give an alternative proof of the polynomiality of $C^{t\nu}_{t\lambda,t\mu}$ using a simple argument about the chamber complex of the Kostant partition function in the Steinberg's formula.
+The stretched Littlewood-Richardson coefficient $c^{t\nu}_{t\lambda,t\mu}$ was conjectured by King, Tollu, and Toumazet to be a polynomial function in $t.$ It was shown to be true by Derksen and Weyman using semi-invariants of quivers.
+Later, Rassart used Steinberg's formula, the hive conditions, and the Kostant partition function to show a stronger result that $c^{\nu}_{\lambda,\mu}$ is indeed a polynomial in variables $\nu, \lambda, \mu$ provided they lie in certain polyhedral cones.
+Motivated by Rassart's approach, we give a short alternative proof of the polynomiality of $c^{t\nu}_{t\lambda,t\mu}$ using Steinberg's formula and a simple argument about the chamber complex of the Kostant partition function.